Office of Patient and Community Education (OPACE)

 For more information about patient advocacy opportunities, please call 615-936-1072.

 OPACE plans, implements and evaluates numerous community education programs each year.
 In an effort to share expertise and leverage resources, programs are planned in partnership with community, state and national cancer-related organizations.
-Programming is focused on the burden of cancer that affects specific population groups throughout Tennessee.
+Prevention, early detection and risk reduction programming priorities are focused on high risk populations and areas with highest cancer incidence and mortality rates throughout Tennessee.

 Some of those programs include: